tiagorspires/IA-DeliveryScheduling/README.md

 # Delivery Scheduling

 ## Overview
-This project aims to optimize package delivery scheduling using various heuristic algorithms.
+This project aims to optimize package delivery scheduling using various meta-heuristic algorithms.
 It provides a menu-driven interface to configure the optimization process and select the desired algorithm.

 ## How to Run (Developed on IntelliJ IDEA)
 1. Clone the repository to your local machine.